matthewbeta/BetaGrids/README.md

 ## PROJECT PAGES COMING SOON

-## A configurable, equal width, SCSS grid generator
+## A  bare-bones SCSS grid generator for atomic design

 This is another grid generator for building grid systems.
 Using it is fairly straigfhtforward, just add your own values to the <pre>sass/modules/_config.scss</pre> and recompile the styles.scss.